anwarMZ/VIRUS-MVP-config/README.md

 ## Config file formats

-Config files are generated from NCBI GFF annotations by WasteFlow's preprocessing scripts.
+Config files are generated from NCBI GFF annotations by VIRUS-MVP's preprocessing scripts.
 See `schema/` for the JSON Schema definitions governing each format.

 | File | Used for |
 |---|---|